ages2001/TicTacToe/README.md

 # TicTacToe Game with C
-A classic TicTacToe game written in C99.
+A classic TicTacToe game played with two players and in 3x3 table.
+Written in C99.